jpdery/moobile-core-doc/Source/Classes/View/ViewStack.md

 Name           | Description
 -------------- | -----------
-`view`         | Defines the element that act as a view.
+`view`         | Defines an element acting as a view.
 Use the `data-view` property to specify a subclass instead.
-`view-content` | Defines the element that act as a view's content.
+`view-content` | Defines an element acting as a view's content.
 If unspecified, the contents of the content's element will act as its view content.

 #### Note: